 Where relevant, strengthen reporting requirements for ALDFG in line with IMO recommendations as outlined in paragraphs 34-38 on Reporting of ALDFG within the FAO Voluntary Guidelines for the Marking of Fishing Gear.

-[Consider including within vessel reporting requirements the reporting by the flag State of discharge or accidental loss of fishing gear to IMO via the Global Integrated Shipping Information System (GISIS
+[Consider including within vessel reporting requirements the reporting by the flag State of discharge or accidental loss of fishing gear that poses a significant threat to the marine environment or navigation to IMO via the Global Integrated Shipping Information System (GISIS).]).]

 STRATEGIC ACTION 8

-Assess feasibility of fishing fleets to report to fisheries authorities purchases of fishing gear as well as disposals and losses to assist in understanding regional waste management needs specific to fishing gear.
+Study feasibility of fishing fleets reporting to fisheries authorities purchases of fishing gear as well as disposals and losses to assist in understanding regional waste management needs specific to fishing gear.

 Note.
 Maybe better suited under research needs?